Please ensure Javascript is enabled for purposes of website accessibility

 The working group consisted of 12 members of the community, with 4 meetings held to develop the draft LATM scheme.
 With the assistance of the working group, we have now developed the draft local area traffic scheme for the suburbs.
 This scheme aims to improve road safety and traffic management for pedestrians, cyclists and drivers throughout the study area.

 We'd like you to share your feedback on the Largs Bay and Largs North draft Local Area Traffic Management scheme.
 You can provide your feedback by completing the online form below or providing feedback on a specific proposed traffic treatment using the LATM map.
-Engagement is open until Sunday 12 January 2025.
+You can also view descriptions of the proposed traffic treatments on this page.

 Share your feedback